Comma0101/holm-school/02-How-To-Be-A-Not-Rich-Computer-Scientist.md

 ### Introduction

 Public libraries are increasingly becoming providers of online education in computer science, such as providing free access to Lynda.com and teamtreehouse.com.
 In my opinion, in the future you will receive a bachelor's degree for free through services provided by the public library.
 It is almost inevitable, mark my words.
 That's why I argue against spending a lot of money on a bachelor's degree because it won't be too long in the future that you will be able to receive an equivalent education for free through your public library.
 I can see schools like the University of the People or equivalent offering public library unlimited subscriptions for cardholders in return for a yearly sum, offering free bachelor's degrees in computer science for all library patrons.
 Given that  teamtreehouse.com is nearly equivalent to a computer science degree in scope (with the library offering a nonaccredited service that costs $300 a year versus UoPeople's accredited cost of $1000 a year), you could even say it is already happening, but without accreditation.
 Many public libraries offer cards for anyone living in the same state.
 For example, I can access NYPL's Lynda.com subscription even though I live in Troy, NY and will never visit the NYPL in person.
 If your public library doesn't offer an online service that you think it should, you can email them and request that they subscribe.
 Regularly check in on your library's digital resources page and take advantage of all the free services they offer.
 I read the New Yorker and Architectural Digest for free thanks to my public library's subscription to Flipster!
 That saves me like $50 a year.
 I can watch all the Criterion Collection movies and Teaching Company lectures thanks to the NYPL's Kanopy subscription.
 It's a great time to be a library patron!
-Public Libraries are your greatest ally as a computer science student.</p>
+Public Libraries are your greatest ally as a computer science student.

 ### Treehouse [http://teamtreehouse.com](http://teamtreehouse.com)